xiaofeizhang19/Thermostat/README.md

 As a user
 I want to increase the temperature of my thermostat so that I can have a warmer room

+As a user
+I want to decrease the temperature of my thermostat
+So I can chill in a cooler room
 ```